pixelprodukt/cpp-sfml-game-project/README.md

 to start the main.exe.

-On mac os in the project directory you can run the `./start.command` (only works on my local machine because of hardcoded paths) to compile the main.cpp, build with make and run the main file.
-To set security rights for the script, type
+On mac os in the project directory you can run the `./start.command`, on windows it's the `./start.bat`.
+You have to change the compiler path though, because I used hardcoded paths to my project here.
+The scripts will compile the main.cpp, build with make and run the main file.
+To set security rights for the script on mac os type
 ```
 chmod +x start.command
 ```